me-chrislang/edge-currency-beldex/README.md

 To run a local version of this repo inside the full Edge Wallet app, clone this repo at the same level as `edge-react-gui`

-    git clone git@github.com:EdgeApp/edge-currency-monero.git`
+    git clone git@github.com:EdgeApp/edge-currency-beldex.git`
-    cd edge-currency-monero
+    cd edge-currency-beldex
     yarn

 Run `npm run test` to run the unit tests.

 To use the local cloned version of this repo, `cd edge-react-gui` and run

-    npm run updot edge-currency-monero
+    npm run updot edge-currency-beldex
     npm run postinstall

-This will copy the necessary files from `edge-currency-monero` into the `edge-react-gui/node_modules/edge-currency-monero` replacing the npm installed version.
-This needs to be done after any modifications to `edge-currency-monero`
+This will copy the necessary files from `edge-currency-beldex` into the `edge-react-gui/node_modules/edge-currency-beldex` replacing the npm installed version.
+This needs to be done after any modifications to `edge-currency-beldex`

 ## License
 BSD 3